 We are proud to introduce the first manifestation of our efforts.

 What made our design possible was the ability to source and use high-grade steel for the whole anchor structure and not just for the shank, The use of materials that can be found mostly in military applications, from armored vehicles to submarines combined with futuristic advanced designing methods supported the evolution of our first design.
-From the design, we embarked on a series of exhaustive tests of products available and learning of the existing anchors' weaknesses and eliminating each of them - one by one.
+From the design, we embarked on a series of exhaustive tests of the products available and learned of the existing anchors' weaknesses, and eliminated each of them - one by one.

 We don’t yet have the perfect anchor.
-We have an anchor that is better than anything else in the market place.
-We know it will not fit on every bow roller - but now that we have a product of which we, and you, can be proud and rely on - we can fund our future development work.
+We have an anchor that is better than anything else in the marketplace.
+We know it will not fit on every bow roller - but now that we have a product on which we, and you, can be proud and rely on - we can fund our future development work.

 A Viking anchor is easily moved around the vessel, they don’t need to be stowed on a dedicated bow roller unless you choose to do so.
 The anchor sets quickly and reliably.
-It has a high hold to weight ratio.
-Each of our anchor's sizes apart from the 30 and the 35 models which are impossible to test (simply because you need a very large towing vessel and very high capacity load cell) has been tested for hold and strength.
-Our anchors have been tested independently and some of the results are already available online.
+It has a high hold-to-weight ratio.
+Each of our anchor's sizes has been tested for hold and strength.
+Our anchors have been and still are, tested independently and some of the results are already available online.